 Read more about doing online surveys for cash.

-- Observe their behaviour and document them doing things they love
+- Observe their behaviour and document them doing things they love.

-- Create social media accounts dedicated to your pet – it might be good to focus only on Instagram or Facebook to start off with
+- Create social media accounts dedicated to your pet.
+It might be good to focus only on Instagram or Facebook to start off with.

-- Take good quality photos and videos
+- Take good quality photos and videos.

-- Post regularly to create consistency
+- Post regularly to create consistency.

 For more tips, read our article about turning your pet into a star.

-You can do this by setting up a blog and writing regular posts about interesting pet-related topics.
+You can achieve this by setting up a blog and writing regular posts about interesting pet-related topics.
 As more and more people start reading your blog, you could approach pet product companies to partner with you.
 They could buy advertising on your site or sponsor some of your social media posts.

 While you probably won’t make buckets full of cash, it could provide you with a welcome little windfall every once in a while.
 And your fluffy friends will live on forever in the work of others.

 Read more about selling your photos online.